vega/altair/doc/user_guide/encoding.rst

 Ordering marks
 ~~~~~~~~~~~~~~

-The `order` option and :class:`Color` channel can sort how marks are drawn on the chart.
+The `order` option and :class:`Order` channel can sort how marks are drawn on the chart.

 For stacked marks, this controls the order of components of the stack.
 Here, the elements of each bar as sorted alphabetically by the name of the nominal data in the color channel.